noi-techpark/documentation/README.md

 3. Modify the configuration
     - Every .yml file inside this folder will be read and included
     - Changes to the .yml files will be picked up immediately automatically

+### I want to extend a non-root disk formatted with EXT4 on AWS

+1. Go to your instance on AWS/EC2
+2. Select the volume you want to resize
+3. Optionally, create a snapshot of the volume to restore it on error
+4. Actions > Modify Volume -> Set the new size
+5. Reboot the instance
+6. SSH into the instance
+7. `lsblk` to see which block devices are attached to your instance
+8. `sudo umount /dev/nvme1n1` (optional, but safer)
+8. `sudo resize2fs /dev/nvme1n1`

 ## Documentation